ghostduck/wordle_helper/docs/design_note.md

 ## Verifications

-There can be many copy and paste error or simply users will just try random inputs.
+There can be many copy and paste errors or simply users will just try random inputs.
 Therefore I try to write codes to verify the inputs.

 ### Basic rules